viridia/bevy_prefs_lite/README.md

 commands.queue(SavePreferences::IfChanged);
 ```

 This will cause any preference files to be saved if they are marked as changed.
+It's up to you
+to decide when to save preferences, but they should be saved before the app exits.

 ### Autosaving